jamesquinlan/principles-programming-languages/topics/c1_intro.md

 ## Goals
-* Introduce notions of programming languages
+:white_check_mark: Introduce notions of programming languages
-* Outline basic concepts
+:white_check_mark: Outline basic concepts

 We introduce the principles and concepts underlying programming languages.
 It is not about specific programming languages, however, specific languages are used to illustrate these principles and concepts.